Pyracantha: Description

-The plants reach up to 4.5 m tall.
-Leaves are small and oval.
+Vegetative characteristics

+Pyracantha are strongly heterophyllous, evergreen, spiny, shrubs or small trees with 1–3 erect or divergent stems.
+The thin, grey bark is smooth or slightly fissured.
+The simple, petiolate, alternate leaves have an entire, serrate, or crenulate margin.

+Generative characteristics

 The seven species have small white flowers which are 5-merous and many stamened.
 Fruit are either red, orange, or yellow pomes.
 The flowers are produced during late spring and early summer; the fruit develops in late summer, and matures in late autumn.

-Fruit

 The fruit of Pyracantha are classified as pomes.
 The pulp is safe for human consumption, but it is insipid, and the seeds are mildly poisonous as they contain cyanogenic glycosides (as do apples, plums, cherries, and almonds).
 Seeds that are chewed and crushed while raw will release cyanogenic glycosides, and can cause mild gastro-intestinal problems when eaten in large enough quantities.
 The fruit can be made into jelly.
 The fruits persist significantly into winter which makes them a valuable bird food.